Cloud penetration testing can be the most effective way to increase your network's resilience.

 Despite this, it's less commonly deployed than other offensive security methods such as red teaming or scanning solutions.
 This is changing as more security professionals come to appreciate the benefits of cloud penetration testing and more companies migrate their infrastructure to the cloud.

-In this article, we'll provide an overview of what cloud penetration testing is and how it can protect your network against common security threats.
+With the prevalence of cloud computing, we'll provide an overview of what cloud penetration testing is and how it can protect your network against common security threats.
 We'll start by defining cloud penetration testing in contrast to standard pentesting.

 Then explore the benefits of cloud pentesting.
-Next we'll outline the shared responsibility model that governs the rights and responsibilities of cloud penetration testing vendors and their customers.
+Next, we'll outline the shared responsibility model that governs the rights and responsibilities of cloud penetration testing vendors and their customers.

 Finally, we'll review some common security threats that cloud pentesting can help identify and mitigate.